Temple Beth El (Detroit): Early years

 In 1850, Sarah and Isaac Cozens arrived in Detroit and moved into a house near the corner of Congress and St. Antoine streets.
 At the time, there were only 60 Jews in Detroit (out of a population of over 21,000) and no synagogues.
-Sarah urged her co-religionists to establish a congregation, and on September 22, 1850, twelve Jewish families came together at the Cozens's home to found the "Beth El Society" (a Michigan Historical Marker now commemorates this site).
+Sarah urged her co-religionists to establish a congregation, and on September 22, 1850, twelve Jewish families came together at the Cozens's home to found the "Beth El Society", commemorated by a Michigan Historical Marker at this site.
 The congregation engaged the services of Rabbi Samuel Marcus of New York.

 Rabbi Marcus conducted services in the Orthodox mode, first in the Cozens's home and later in a room above a store on Jefferson Avenue.
 In 1851, the congregation legally incorporated, and adopted its first constitution the following year.
-In 1854, Rabbi Marcus died of cholera, and the congregation chose Rabbi Leibman Adler, the father of famed Chicago School architect, Danker Adler, as his successor.
-Rabbi Leibman Adler fostered the temple's involvement the Underground Railroad.
+In 1854, Rabbi Marcus died of cholera, and the congregation chose Rabbi Leibman Adler, the father of Chicago School architect, Dankmar Adler, as his successor.
+Rabbi Adler fostered the temple's involvement the Underground Railroad.
 Fanny Butzel Heineman, Emil S. Heineman, and Mark Sloman were among the people who helped freedom seekers who crossed the Detroit River into Windsor, Ontario from 1854 to 1861.

 In 1856, the congregation adopted a new set of by-laws including a number of innovations from the then-emerging Reform Judaism.
 Although the congregation was slowly growing, due in part to the influx of Jews to Detroit, some members of the congregation were unhappy with the reforms.
 In 1860, the new by-laws were debated and re-affirmed.
 However, the introduction of music into the worship service in 1861 caused a split, with 17 of the more Orthodox members of the congregation leaving to form Congregation Shaarey Zedek.
 The remaining congregants adopted another set of by-laws in 1862, introducing greater reforms.

-Temple Beth El was one of the thirty-four congregations involved in the founding of the Union of American Hebrew Congregations (now the Union for Reform Judaism) in 1873, and immediately became officially affiliated with the organization.
+Temple Beth El was one of the thirty-four congregations involved in the founding of the Union of American Hebrew Congregations in 1873, and immediately became officially affiliated with the organization.
 In 1889, Beth El hosted the Eleventh Council of the Union of American Hebrew Congregations, at which the Central Conference of American Rabbis was founded.

 In 1861, the congregation moved into a new temple on Rivard Street.
 In 1867, it purchased a spacious building on Washington Boulevard and Clifford Street, where services were held until 1903.
-A number of rabbis served at Beth El, none staying for long until the tenth rabbi, Louis Grossmann, arrived in 1884, immediately after his graduation from Hebrew Union College.
+A number of rabbis served at Beth El, none remained for long until Louis Grossmann, the tenth rabbi, arrived in 1884, immediately after his graduation from Hebrew Union College.
 Grossmann was the first American-born rabbi of Beth El, and he organized a number of reforms, including the adoption of the Union Prayer Book.